mia-platform/miactl/docs/30_commands.md

 #### Synopsis

 Create or update one or more Marketplace items.

+**WARNING: This command is a beta and may not be stable.
+Use at your own risk.**

 The flag -f accepts either files or directories.
 In case of directories, it explores them recursively.